|

 How

-do I know that what I said was what they heard and
+do I know that what I said was what they heard and what they

 heard was what I meant?